databladeio/getting-started/README.md

 ```

 ### Setting a PIN code
-Since the URLs for self-service reports are publicly available, we allow users to set a PIN code that must be entered before the report can be accessed.
-The PIN code can be configured in the Web tab in the Report configuration pane.
+Since the URLs for Self-Service Dashboards are publicly available, we allow users to set a PIN code that must be entered before the report can be accessed.
+The PIN code can be configured in the Web tab in the Dashboard configuration pane.
 Leaving the PIN field empty will disable PIN protection.

 ## API Keys